brave/browser-laptop/README.md

         cd browser-laptop

-3. Install the Node (v5+) dependencies:
+3. Install the Node dependencies:

         npm install

-If this fails on Linux with an error related to `ad-block`, try updating to Node 6.1 and `node-gyp` 3.3.1 (see discussion at https://github.com/brave/browser-laptop/issues/214)

 Instead of `npm install` you may also install with [yarn](https://github.com/yarnpkg/yarn).